I’ll never forget my first encounter with the high diving board at Sherman Park pool.

 At that point, I did what any terrified kid would do.
 I jumped and hoped to survive.
 Turns out it was an absolute blast, and I got back in line almost as soon as I could climb out of the pool.

-Now I’m not recommending that you stop what you’re doing and take a leap off a high dive.
-But I am asking you to do something that might be out of your comfort zone: enter this year’s McKnight’s Technology Awards contest.
+Now I’m not recommending that you stop what you’re doing and take a leap off a high place.
+But I am asking you do something that might make you feel a bit uncomfortable at first: enter this year’s McKnight’s Technology Awards contest.

 This one-of-a-kind event recognizes providers who are harnessing technology to improve eldercare.
 TENA is the exclusive sponsor.

-The third annual McKnight’s Excellence In Technology Awards program is officially underway.
-To learn more, simply visit http://awards.mcknights.com.
+Starting today, the third annual McKnight’s Excellence In Technology Awards program is officially underway.

 Simply put, there’s no better way for your organization to get the recognition it deserves for technology-related efforts.